-- When the requirements of effective management in times of network stress are inconsistent with those of security, the design should prefer the former. - Neither the security protocol nor its underlying security mechanisms should depend upon the ready availability of other network services (e.g., Network Time Protocol (NTP) or key management protocols). - 3) A security mechanism should entail no changes to the basic SNMP network management philosophy. - 1.3.
+- 1) When the requirements of effective management in times of network stress are inconsistent with those of security, the design of USM has given preference to the former. - 2) Neither the security protocol nor its underlying security mechanisms should depend upon the ready availability of other network services (e.g., Network Time Protocol (NTP) or key management protocols). - 3) A security mechanism should entail no changes to the basic SNMP network management philosophy.

+1.3.
 Security Services